Ryan-DowlingSoka/ryan-dowlingsoka.github.io/resume.md

     flex: 1 1 35em;
 ">

-> Experienced Technical Artist with a demonstrated history of working in the AAA video game industry.
-Skilled in Unreal Engine 4 and 5, Unity, Frostbite, Houdini, C#, C++, Python, and HLSL/GLSL.
+> Experienced Engineer with a demonstrated history of working in the AAA video game industry.
+Focused on the Technical Art aspects of Game design while being skilled in Unreal Engine 4, Unity, Houdini, C#, C++, Python, and HLSL/GLSL.
 Strong arts and design professional, focused on engine tooling, rendering techniques, material and shader work, and procedural content.

 </div>